 Above picture taken in 1895.
-James is believed to be third row from front on right hand side. least two other brothers also served in the Police? police.
-Henry Tompkins born 1853 served in It seems that only one of the sons of James of Sergeant and was awarded
+James is believed to be third row from front on right hand side.

+I soon discovered that James Tompkins becoming a Police Constable was not an isolated event.
+He had 10 brothers and Sisters and at least two other brothers also served in the police.
+Henry Tompkins born 1853 served in Chard Police Force (now part of Avon and Somerset Constabulary) from 1st April 1889 until 26th January, 1913.
+He reached the rank of Sergeant and was awarded